GrantMeStrength/RC-Docs/docs/kits/RC2014Classic/guide.md

 ## Final assembly and testing

-Now you can place each board into the backplane.
+Now you can carefully place each board into the backplane.
 The suggested location is as follows:

 (diagram)